 The credit profile of International Finance Facility for Immunisation (IFFIm) reflects its very high liquidity and strong commitment from donor governments.
 The International Bank for Reconstruction and Development's (IBRD, Aaa stable) role as risk manager of IFFIm's investment portfolio and its access to financial markets to issue bonds are credit strengths.
-These strengths offset vulnerabilities from the high concentration of donor pledges and credit risk of its largest donors, the Government of United Kingdom (Aa3 negative) and France (Aa2 stable).
+These strengths offset vulnerabilities from the high concentration of donor pledges and credit risk of its largest donors, the Government of United Kingdom (Aa3 stable), Norway (Aaa stable), and France (Aa2 negative).